-The On the Square quilt block is the same design as our New Irish Chain—just the construction method is different.
+The On the Square quilt block is the same design as our New Irish Chain—though the construction method is different.

 Strip piecing helps us keep all 49 patches in each block easily organized.